mmisw/mmiorr-docs/docs/gettingstarted.md

 ![](img/cor/cor-ontology-upload-dialog-20160828.png)

-In the following dialog, you will either select or enter the IRI used as the ontology IRI.
-If the system detects an ontology IRI candidate within the ontology, the IRI will be shown as a selection item, as shown in this dialog.
-Click on the select button to choose any IRI that you want to use as the ontology IRI.
+In the following dialog, you will either select or enter the URI used as the ontology URI.
+If the system detects an ontology IRI candidate within the ontology, the URI will be shown as a selection item, as shown in this dialog.
+Click on the select button to choose any IRI that you want to use as the ontology URI.

 ![](img/cor/cor-ontology-uri-select-20160828.png)